• Home

 Materials: Scissors, Darning needle for weaving in the ends

-More step by step pictures for the edging
+More step-by-step photos for the edging

 Here are the answers for some frequently asked questions on crochet rectangle shawls.